Monastic Wales.

 Born: c.
 1173 Died: 11 April 1240

-One of the greatest rulers of independent Wales, Llywelyn was at the forefront of Welsh politics for over forty years.
-His coffin is now in Llanrwst parish church
+Llywelyn was one of the greatest rulers of independent Wales and was at the forefront of Welsh politics for over forty years.
+He effected considerable change in Wales and paved the way for a single Welsh principality.

 Sites associated with this person